mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 ### **Stretch Goals**
 - [ ] Camera-based calibration/piece ID
-- [ ] “Do not pet the robot” kitten-proofing cover
+- [ ] “Do not fight the robot” kitten-proofing cover

 ## **For Next Post**
 - [ ] Integrate to run on Raspberry Pi